Sadul Singh Rathore of Bagseu

 He accompanied the Maharaja to the Imperial War Conference and Imperial War Cabinet in London in 1917 and to the Versailles Conference in 1918-1919.

-Sadul Singh was appointed a Companion of the Order of the Indian Empire (CIE) in the 1920 New Year Honours and was knighted in 1935.
+Sadul Singh was granted the title of Rao Bahadur in the 1915 Birthday Honours, and was appointed a Companion of the Order of the Indian Empire (CIE) in the 1920 New Year Honours.
+He was appointed a Knight Bachelor in 1935, thereby acquiring the style Sir.